alexander-klokov/image-convolution/README.md

 I'm working locally using NVIDIA GeForce RTX 4060 Laptop GPU.

+## Benchmark: nppiFilter_8u_C1R

+_nppiFilter_8u_C1R_ is a CPU function, not a GPU kernel.
+When invoked, it does the following:

+- prepares data structures and parameters, including calculating the optimal _gridSize_ and _blockSize_;
+- launches pre-compiled kernels optimized for the input image and the specific GPU architecture;
+- Handles synchronization and data flow.

+The automatically selected kernel _ForEachPixelNaiveInLargeImage_ demonstrated nearly perfect performance:

+- Compute Throughput (%): 99.68
+- Memory Throughput (%): 99.68
+- Duration (ms): 93

+It's interesting to note the parameters chosen:

+- Grid Size: (125, 373, 1)
+- Block Size: (32, 8, 1)

 ## Kernel 1: Naive Implementation

 In this straightforward approach, each thread processes a specific pixel in the output image.